Lecture

 What tools and paradigms did he develop, and how can they help us identify, analyze and respond to conflict?

-She begins by saying how these words, conflict and violence, can be very slippery to define.
-For some, they refer to overt acts of physical aggression (known in peace and conflict studies as 'direct violence'), but for others even phenomena like malnutrition or disease can sometimes fall into the category of violence.
+She repeats how these words, conflict and violence, are slippery to define.
+For some, they refer to overt acts of physical aggression (known in the field as direct violence), but for others even phenomena like preventable malnutrition or disease can fall into the category of structural violence.

-But we'll start with a bit of a biography first
+But we'll start with a biography first

 Johan Galtung